-We can connect you with program participants and/or alumni in your area, giving you a local angle on an important national celebration.
+We can connect you with Take Our Daughters And Sons To Work® Day participants and/or alumni in your area, giving you a local angle on an important national celebration.

-Learn helpful tips on how workplaces can prepare for the fourth Thursday in April.
+Learn helpful tips on how workplaces can prepare for Take Our Daughters And Sons To Work® Day, which is the fourth Thursday in April every year.

 A visit to the workplace may be just what the doctor ordered to keep kids in school.

-Fun and educational activity ideas can be used in all types of workplaces, from corporations and restaurants to universities and home offices.
+Here are some fun and educational activity ideas that can be used in all types of workplaces, from corporations and restaurants to universities and home offices.

-Learn how employers and businesses have contributed to the program's development.
+Learn how employers and businesses have contributed to the development of Take Our Daughters And Sons To Work® Day.

-Developing a sense of empowerment in girls and boys by helping them learn about the world of work means building partnerships between businesses and schools, adults and children, workplaces and neighborhoods so all children can go to work on the fourth day in April.
+Developing a sense of empowerment in girls and boys by helping them learn about the world of work means building partnerships between businesses and schools, adults and children, and workplaces and neighborhoods so all children can experience a Take Our Daughters And Sons To Work® Day on the fourth Thursday in April.
 Learn how TODASTW Day incorporates this theme into its activities and get recommendations on ways that workplaces can do so as well.

-Every year, the program receives requests from countries seeking assistance in setting up their own observances of Take Our Daughters and Sons to Work Day.
-The foundation is currently working to partner with NGOs in other countries, as well as US corporations that operate in other countries, to establish a model program.
+Every year, the Take Our Daughters And Sons To Work® Foundation receives requests from countries seeking assistance in setting up their own programs.
+The foundation is currently working to partner with NGOs in other countries — as well as U.S. corporations that operate in other countries — to establish a model program.